ast-hugger/fabulae/text/pressurised.md

 With that, he departed, leaving behind a room full of bewildered gentlemen, one deflated confidence trickster, and a steam-powered reasoning machine that hissed softly to itself, as though contemplating what strange new knowledge might next be fed into its seven hundred and forty-two brass chambers.

-## EPILOGUE
+# EPILOGUE

 *In Which Loose Ends Are Tidied and the Future Remains Pleasantly Uncertain*

-Several months have now passed since the extraordinary events I have here recorded, and I find myself compelled to add a few words regarding their aftermath—if only to satisfy those readers who, like myself, prefer their narratives to conclude with some sense of completion.
+Several months have now passed since the extraordinary events I have recounted, and I find myself compelled to add a few words regarding their aftermath—if only to satisfy those readers who, like myself, prefer their narratives to conclude with some sense of completion.

 For a time, the newspapers were abuzz with rumours of a mysterious affair involving the late Sir Reginald Blackwood—or rather, the not-so-late Sir Reginald Blackwood—and what the more sensational papers insisted on calling "the Mechanical Prophet of Pall Mall."
 The Daily Chronicle devoted three consecutive editions to increasingly fanciful speculation, while the Illustrated Police News produced an engraving that bore no resemblance whatsoever to either the reasoning machine or the Chloratic Society Club, but which sold a great many copies nonetheless.
 Throughout this storm of publicity, credit for the brilliant unravelling of the conspiracy was attributed almost exclusively to Inspector Lestrade of Scotland Yard, a circumstance that Holmes observed with what I can only describe as amused indifference.

 The Club itself weathered the attention with characteristic dignity.
 Our porter fended off inquisitive reporters with his usual comportment—which is to say, he began bowing them out of the vestibule and had generally completed the gesture by the time they lost patience and departed of their own accord.
 Sir Bartholomew, displaying unexpected reserves of diplomatic cunning, managed to keep the names of individual Club members entirely out of the public prints, a feat he accomplished through judicious application of his connexions in Fleet Street and what I suspect was a not-inconsiderable quantity of excellent claret.

-Sir Reginald Blackwood and Mr. Charles Moran were both tried and convicted—Blackwood for fraud, conspiracy, and accessory to murder; Moran for fraud, conspiracy, and the murder itself, he having administered the fatal poison.
-Blackwood received fifteen years; Moran, given the more direct nature of his involvement in the death of that poor unnamed vagrant, was sentenced to hang.
+Sir Reginald Blackwood and Mr. Charles Moran were both tried and convicted—Moran for fraud, conspiracy, and accessory to murder; Blackwood for fraud, conspiracy, and the murder itself, he having administered the fatal poison.
+Moran received fifteen years; Blackwood, given the more direct nature of his involvement in the death of that poor unnamed vagrant, was sentenced to hang.

 As for Professor Thripp, I regret to report that he has thus far been unable to secure a new patron for his work.
 The notoriety of the affair brought his invention to public attention in a manner that has made potential sponsors understandably cautious.
 No one, it seems, wishes to appear as the next Sir Reginald Blackwood—at least not publicly.